sumobits/sumobits-restaurant/README.md

-# Application to demonstrate proficency in React and Node for Charter Communications interview.
+# Application providing client/server functionality for restaurant listings.

 ## This repository consists of two projects client and server.